garrettbowman/AutomatedPCBInspection/README.md

 ***This is assuming you are using Trossen ROS2 Installation***

-First, clone the repo!AutomatedPCBInspection.git cd AutomatedPCBInspection
+First, clone the repo!

+AutomatedPCBInspection.git
+cd AutomatedPCBInspection

 Open 2 terminals on linux system